ColeTrammer/iros/docs/di/type_erasure.md

 The library will support merging vtables together, to enable erasing multiple traits into one object, and as an implementation detail, because owning structures will internally merge the user requested operations with the vtable for moving, destroying, copying, swapping, etc.

+A list of methods will be represented directly use a `meta::List<>`.
+Thus, merging interfaces together is simply a matter of calling `meta::Concat<>` and `meta::Unique<>` on all the methods present in a list.

 ### Object Categories